nojvek/smls/SON.md

 What about paragraphs of text? '~' is for a block of text.
 They can be across multiple lines.

 '//' are for block comments.
 They can be across multiple lines as long as they are in blocks.
-'#' is for one line comments, everything after it is ignored.

 ```
 firstName John